- See a full list of publications

-I am a member of the Social Science Academic Promotions Advisory Panel and part of the Management Group of the York International Development Network (I lead the Building Inclusive Societies after Conflict theme), and I recently founded the university-wide Security, Conflict and Peace network (SCoPe)
+I am a member of the Social Science Academic Promotions Advisory Panel and Co-Director and founder of the university-wide Security, Conflict and Peace network (SCoPe)

 My research is broadly focused on the dynamics of intra-state conflicts, peace processes and peace settlements, statehood, and sovereignty.
 I am currently working on three main projects:

 1. Unrecognised/De Facto States:

 This started with an ESRC-funded project on unrecognised states entitled 'The Politics of Unrecognised States' (RES-000-22-2728).
 This project, which was graded Outstanding by the ESRC, drew on a range of examples (from Abkhazia to Somaliland) and on two in-depth case studies: Nagorno Karabakh (Azerbaijan) and Republika Srpska Krajina (Croatia).
 The aim of the project was to improve our understanding of unrecognised states and thereby engage with, and question, dominant conceptions of sovereignty, statehood, democratisation, and conflict resolution.

 This project resulted in the very well-received book Unrecognized States: The Struggle for Sovereignty in the Modern International System (Cambridge: Polity, 2012).

 My current work in this area focuses on engagement with de facto/unrecognised states and strategies for conflict resolution in conflicts involving such entities